TRoyGOtm/TRoyGO-/README.md

 ---

-## 🧠 Core ideas
+## 🧠 Core Ideas

 - **AI-Powered:** Smart assistance for routes, stays, and decisions.
-- **Global:** Built for international travelers and future expansion.
+- **Global:** Designed for international travelers and scalable worldwide.
-- **Modern:** Clear, minimal, future-facing design and UX.
+- **Modern:** Clean, minimal, future-facing design and UX.X.

 ---

+---

-## 🏛 Brand & ecosystem
+## 🏛 Brand & Ecosystem

-TRoyGO™ sits inside a larger brand universe:
+TRoyGO™ is part of a unified brand universe:

 - **TRoyGO™ Sphere** — master AI identity
 - **TRoy Travel Agency™** — customer-facing travel services
+- **TRoy Media Agency™** — creative and public collaboration hub
-- Future divisions will connect into the same ecosystem.
+- Future divisions will connect into the same ecosystem
 ---

-## 📌 Repository status
+## 📌 Repository Status

 This repository is in its **early foundation stage**.